China

 2 – High Density Polyethylene (HDPE) – milk bottles and trays

-3 – Polyvinyl Chloride (PVC) – water pipes for building materials
+3 – Polyvinyl chloride (PVC) – water pipes for building materials

 5 – Polypropylene (PP) – woven bags and disposable trays